rtortori/cisco-c3-tetration-injector/README.md

+# Warning: This repo has been moved to https://gitlab.com/rtortori/cisco-c3-tetration-injector.git

 # Tetration Analytics injector service for Cisco Cloudcenter
 **Disclaimer**: This is NOT an official Cisco application and comes with absolute NO WARRANTY!<br>
 It doesn't represent an official and production ready integration system but it's only a concept that highlights